School Centred Initial Teacher Training.

 Yes, PLS offer both primary and secondary routes into teaching.

-Yes, however a prospective PLS teacher will need to provide a NARIC Statement of Comparability for GCSE/A Level examinations and degrees which will measure the candidate’s understanding of the required subject to the appropriate level.
+Yes, however a prospective PLS teacher will need to provide an ENIC Statement of Comparability for GCSE/A Level examinations and degrees which will measure the candidate’s understanding of the required subject to the appropriate level.
 This will ensure that all the criteria of eligibility are met.

 Once your application has been received by PLS, it will be reviewed by the PLS Team.
 Should your application meet the criteria, you will be contacted on the email address provided in your application so please check your junk mail regularly in case it does not go directly to your inbox.